param087/Pytorch-tutorial-on-Google-colab/Readme.md

   * [Reinforcement Learning (DQN) Tutorial](https://colab.research.google.com/drive/1fQA5LK3LJvWkXAB-mvS6-rLZFbkqa9KE)
 ***

-## Note - If the below links shows the random text.
-Please open the file in colab
+## Note - If the notebooks shows random text similar to following figure then open the file in colab.
 ![img](https://github.com/param087/Pytorch-tutorial-on-Google-colab/blob/master/Images/Screenshot%20(74).png)
-best way to run the notebook is to copy notebook in your google drive
+Best way to run the notebook is to copy it in your google drive.